Economic substance rules in the Channel Islands

 Both Guernsey and Jersey’s substance legislation came into effect on 1 January 2019.
-The Income Tax (Substance Requirements) (Implementation) Regulations, 2018, as amended, outline the new substance requirements in Guernsey.
-In Jersey the Taxation (Companies - Economic Substance) (Jersey) Law 201-, contains similar substance requirements.
+The Income Tax (Substance Requirements) (Implementation) Regulations, 2018, as amended, outline the substance requirements in Guernsey.
+In Jersey, the Taxation (Companies - Economic Substance) (Jersey) Law 2019, as amended, contains similar substance requirements.

-This briefing aims to give an overview of what the new substance rules may mean for companies in Guernsey or Jersey.
+This briefing aims to give an overview of what the substance rules mean for companies in Guernsey or Jersey.

 Who do the substance rules apply to?

-Companies (other than foundations) that are tax resident in Guernsey or Jersey (or, in Guernsey, are controlled or centrally managed and controlled in Guernsey) and that are either carrying out a relevant activity or are a pure equity holding company are affected.
+Companies (other than foundations) that are tax resident in Guernsey or Jersey (or, in Guernsey, are controlled or centrally managed and controlled in Guernsey) and that are either carrying out a relevant activity, are receiving income from intellectual property assets or are a pure equity holding company are affected.
 The following industries are considered relevant activities, to which the substance rules will apply ("Relevant Activities"):

 - banking, insurance, fund management (excluding companies that are collective investment vehicles), financing and leasing, headquartering, shipping, and a distribution and service centre;